Violet Archer: Musical career

-Awards and honours
+Honours

-Archer has received honorary degrees from McGill University (1971), University of Windsor (1986), University of Calgary (1989), Mount Allison University (1992), and University of Alberta (1993).
+Archer received honorary degrees from McGill University (1971), University of Windsor (1986), University of Calgary (1989), Mount Allison University (1992), and University of Alberta (1993).
 In 1983, she was made a Member of the Order of Canada.

-In 1985 the three day Violet Archer Festival was held in Edmonton where 14 of her works were performed.
-This festival is credited as being first festival to honour a living Canadian composer.
-She is memorialized at Violet Archer Park in the Parkallen neighbourhood of Edmonton.
-In Calgary, the Prairie Region of Canadian Music Centre Library is home to The Violet Archer Library which holds over 20,000 scores.
+In 1985 the three-day Violet Archer Festival was held in Edmonton where 14 of her works were performed.
+This festival is credited as the first to honour a living Canadian composer.
+Violet Archer Park, located in Edmonton's Parkallen neighbourhood, is also named in her honour.
+In Calgary, the Prairie Region of Canadian Music Centre is home to the Violet Archer Library, which holds over 20,000 scores.

+Archer died in Ottawa on February 21, 2000.

+The Archer portrait in the Canadian Composers Portraits series was released in 2002.

-In 2021, Violet Archer fonds held at University of Alberta Archives was added to the Canada Memory of the World Register.
+In 2021, the Violet Archer fonds held at the University of Alberta Archives was added to the Canada Memory of the World Register.

+The indie pop band, The Violet Archers, is named after her.